-Industrial gases used in steel industry
+Industrial Gases used in Steel Industry

-Industrial gases used in steel industry
+Industrial Gases used in Steel Industry

-The term “Industrial gas” refers to a group of gases (Fig 1) which are specifically produced for use in a variety of industrial processes.
+The term ‘Industrial gas’ is referred to a group of gases (Fig 1) which are specifically produced for use in a variety of industrial processes.
 They are distinct from the fuel gases.
-Speciality gases such as neon, krypton, xenon and helium are sometimes considered under the category of industrial gases.
+However, acetylene is sometimes considered as industrial gas.
+Specialty gases such as neon, krypton, xenon and helium are sometimes considered under the category of industrial gases.
 Industrial gases are produced and supplied in both gas and liquid form and transported in cylinder, as bulk liquid or in pipelines as gas.
 Industrial gases usually used in steel industry are oxygen, nitrogen, argon and hydrogen.

 Fig 1 Industrial gases